tonyzhao-jt/LLM-PQ/README.md

 - But also maximizing the utilization of GPUs acquired at different points in time (**Heterogenous GPU Serving**).
 - Specially, LLM-PQ is a **workload-centric** and **device-agnostic** serving framework, takes both workload information and device information for strategy derving.

+In this version, we don't have chatbot, but flexgen-like one-time running script.

 ## Before You Proceed
-- Due to historical reasons (this repository was initially built between March and June 2023), LLM-PQ's pipeline is built on top of [PipeEdge](https://github.com/usc-isi/PipeEdge).
+- Due to historical reasons **(this repository was initially built between March and June 2023)**, LLM-PQ's pipeline is built on top of [PipeEdge](https://github.com/usc-isi/PipeEdge).
 As a result, its performance may be limited compared to the latest pipeline implementations, such as TGI.
 However, this also ensures a fair comparison with PipeEdge.
-- we are planning to replace the backend in the near future.
-Stay tuned for updates.

 ## Install
 LLM-PQ is implemented in a top-down view, where